TJ

 Other important considerations

-• Masking is entirely optional.
+• Masking is optional unless symptomatic.

 • Covid-19 rapid testing will be required.